-If you typically wake groggy in the morning, or find that you are snoozing a lot, it may be that either you’re not getting enough sleep (listen to my expert conversation with Caitlin Chasser at time stamps 30:07 and 40:08, where we talk about this), or that you are waking deep within a sleep cycle.
+If you typically wake groggy in the morning, or find that you are snoozing a lot, it may be that either you’re not getting enough sleep (listen to my expert conversation with Dr Caitlin Chasser at 30:07 and 40:08, where we talk about this), or that you are waking deep within a sleep cycle.
+(Or that there is something else going on like obstructive sleep apnoea, so any concerns, go and see your doctor.)

 Things you can do

-You can track your sleep using trackers worn on the body (finger, wrist, arm, chest, etc), or not on the body (on your phone or under your mattress, etc) or you can manually work it out, using a sleep diary.
-You can also have sleep studies done either the privately or via your GP if you have sleep problems.
+You can track your sleep using sleep trackers.
+These can be worn on the body (finger, wrist, arm, chest, etc), or not (on your phone or under your mattress, etc).
+Alternatively, you can manually record your sleep patterns, using a sleep diary.
+You can also have formal sleep studies done privately or via your GP.

 Some people get anxious about, or obsessed with, tracking their sleep, something called Orthosomnia.
-If this is the case for you, either don’t use trackers, or check them infrequently, e.g. once a week, to minimise constant monitoring.
+If this is the case for you, either don’t use trackers, or check them less frequently, e.g. once a week, to minimise constant monitoring.

 'Do sleep trackers really work' from Johns Hopkins Medicine is here, and advice around taking your tracking with a pinch of salt from Calm is here.

-One way to wake light in your sleep cycle is to design your sleep length intentionally, as follows.
-This only works if you aren’t being woken randomly in the night, e.g. by children, partners or pets:
+One way to wake light in your sleep cycle is to design your sleep length intentionally.
+Ideally for this, you wouldn't be woken randomly in the night, e.g. by children, partners or pets:

-• Work back from that time in 90 minute blocks (feel free to tweak these according to personal tracking as everyone is slightly different)
+Work back from that time in 90 minute blocks with sufficient total sleep for you (feel free to tweak these according to personal tracking as everyone is slightly different)

-• Add the latency (the time it takes you to fall asleep, usually 10-20 minutes) and you'll identify the time you want to switch your lights out.
+Add the time it takes you to fall asleep (usually 10-20 minutes) to identify the time you want to switch your lights out.

 A second way to wake light is to use a light clock (like a Lumie lamp) to simulate dawn.
 E.g. You could create a 30 minute ‘dawn’ around the time that you want to wake, and then have a back up alarm on your phone or alarm clock in case you don’t.